yuvrajsinghbhatiya/Chat-app/README.md

-## WHISPER
+## Chat App
-- Whisper is a chat app that facilitates real-time conversations, user registration/login, messaging, and features like authentication and message history.
+- Chat App is a app that facilitates real-time conversations, user registration/login, messaging, and features like authentication and message history.

 ## Tech Stack